 Cathie Collier, RDH, B.Ed., MS

 Cathie is trained and certified in Occupational and Bloodborne Pathogens and lectures on this topic frequently.
 Through her 30 plus years as an educator she has presented programs for hygienists throughout the United States.
-Cathies' recent experiences include being an educational consultant and national lecture for PDT Instruments.
-She currently serves as clinical instructor at Lincoln College and as a CPR faculty trainer for the Emergency Care Institute.
+Cathie's recent experiences include being an educational consultant and national lecture for PDT Instruments.
+She currently teaches clinical dental hygiene at Goodwin College and is a CPR faculty trainer for the Emergency Care Institute.
 She received her bachelor’s degree in Dental Hygiene Education from Fones School of Dental Hygiene where she served as clinic coordinator.

 Caution: ADACERP guidelines states that participants must be aware that there may be potential risks of using limited knowledge when incorporating techniques and procedures into practice when they have not received supervised clinical experience or demonstrate competency.